- ENGLISH - Αγγλικά - - (επιλέξτε το Αρχικό γράμμα της λέξης) : _ _____________ _ _ _ _

 Trafalgar < arabic 1. taraf-al-garb (= end of the west) or 2. taraf-agarr (= end of the column) [in reference to the column by which the giant Atlas supported the sky, in Greek mythology].

-Travis < Travers (= (?) gatekeeper, toll collector of a bridge) < old french traverser (= to cross, place across) < vulgar latin *traverso [inf. traversare] (= to cross) < latin transverso [inf. transversare] (= to cross, throw across) < latin transversus, past participle of transverto [inf. transvertere] (= turn across) < trans (= across, over, beyond) + verto [inf. vertere] (= to turn).
+Travis < Travers (= (?) gatekeeper, toll collector of a bridge) < old french traverser (= to cross, place across) < vulgar latin *traverso [inf. traversare] (= to cross) < latin transverso [inf. transversare] (= to cross, throw across) < transversus, past participle of transverto [inf. transvertere] (= turn across) < trans (= across, over, beyond) + verto [inf. vertere] (= to turn).

 Trento < italian Trento < latin Tridentum < tri- (= three) (< tres, tria (= three)) + dens [gen. dentis] (= tooth) [in reference to the triple-peaked mountain nearby].